 Bill Cotsworth – St. Pete Scorer Associate

-After 20 years and countless hours devoted to St. Pete Scorer it is time for Dick Weaver to have some time off.
+During 2019 Dick Weaver passed away after a full life.
 Bill Cotsworth has been involved with scoring systems for 20 years and retired from a technical profession that involved complex computer codes.
 Bill will take over the day-to-day maintenance of St. Pete Scorer and be the focal point for future code enhancements.
-Meanwhile Dick will not be far away should any difficult problems arise.